-2.2.
+2.11.
 Employee Training and Selection

-- 2.2.1.
-Our production facility is looking for motivated, friendly, articulate and compassionate people to help create our products and provide our customers and consumers with the finest cannabis products available.
+- 2.11.1.
+Our cultivation facility is looking for motivated, friendly, articulate and compassionate people to help create our products and provide our customers and consumers with the finest cannabis products available.
 We look for people with the above attributes and certain preferred core skills.
 We are willing to train others in order to ensure workforce diversity.
 Some of the desirable backgrounds we are looking for include sales, pharmacy, and those with previous experience in the cultivation, processing, and sale of cannabis products through various networks.
 Previous work experience in a medical or production marijuana facility is highly desirable.
 We generally train all employees in the following subjects, but tailor each course according to their role within our organization.

-- 2.2.1.1.
+- 2.11.1.1.
 Cannabis Science

-- 2.2.1.2.
+- 2.11.1.2.
 Horticultural & Organic Cultivation

-- 2.2.1.3.
+- 2.11.1.3.
 Methods of Extraction

-- 2.2.1.4.
+- 2.11.1.4.
 Methods of Ingestion

-- 2.2.1.5.
+- 2.11.1.5.
 Cooking with Cannabis

-- 2.2.1.6.
+- 2.11.1.6.
 Medical marijuana use

-- 2.2.1.7.
+- 2.11.1.7.
 Massachusetts Cannabis Law

-- 2.2.2.
+- 2.11.2.
 Our company is looking for all types of help for our wholesale manufacturing operation, both operational, and administrative.
 Typical responsibilities include:

-- 2.2.2.1.
+- 2.11.2.1.
 Production management

-- 2.2.2.2 Wholesale Sales
+- 2.11.2.2.
+Wholesale Sales

-- 2.2.2.3.
+- 2.11.2.3.
 Production and manufacturing

-- 2.2.2.4.
+- 2.11.2.4.
 Packaging labeling and inventory

-- 2.2.2.5.
+- 2.11.2.5.
 Sanitation and maintenance of the facility

-- 2.2.2.6.
+- 2.11.2.6.
 Security of the facility and deliveries

-- 2.2.2.7.
+- 2.11.2.7.
 Back-office business and management roles such as, account management, administration, etc.